Major Planning Scheme Amendment 7 - Business Improvement and Innovation

 2023 / 12 / 13 / 005 Carried (7-0)

-A copy of the meeting minutes will become available from this location in the next week or you can view the livestream recording via Utube.
+A copy of the meeting minutes are available from this location or you can view the livestream recording via Utube.

 This PowerPoint was presented in the general council meeting and summarises what occurred during and post consultation.